CyberGWJ/FPH-Sat-1-with-amp/README.md

 All STL and STEP files are posted.

-There is an Assembly Guide in the DOCs folder.
+There is an Assembly Guide in the Docs folder.

 Notes:
 Currently there are two slicer files (Bambu Slicer and Orca Slicer) for multi-filament printers.
 A version will be available for single filament printers shortly.